Public Sector Commission - Information statement

 Rights of review

-You may appeal a decision made by us for access or amendment to documents via an internal and external review process.
-Please note that no fees or charges apply.
+You may appeal a decision made by us for access or amendment to documents through an internal and external review process.
+No fees or charges apply.

-Internal review applications should be made in writing to us within 30 calendar days after the date of the written notice of decision.
+Internal review applications must be in writing to us within 30 calendar days after the date of the written notice of decision.

 If you are not satisfied with the outcome of our internal review, you may apply to the Information Commissioner for an external review.
-An application for external review needs to be lodged by the applicant within 60 days of receiving written notice of the decision.
+An application for external review must be lodged by you within 60 days of receiving written notice of the decision.
 In certain instances, questions of law that arise may be referred to the Supreme Court.

 Sidebar